longieirl/openvpn/README.md

 openvpn --genkey --secret keys/ta.key
 ```

-- Generate client keys
+- Generate client keys, selecting enter for all options, change name to HomePI and challenge password
 ```
 ./build-key HomeClientVPN
+Name: HomePI
+Challenge Password: ****
 ```
-Ensure a password is configured and accept 'Y' to all defaults
+__Note:__ Ensure a password is configured and accept 'Y' to all defaults

-- Encrypt the client private key using triple DES
+- Encrypt the client private key using triple DES, using the password used above
 ```
 cd /etc/openvpn/easy-rsa/keys
 openssl rsa -in HomeClientVPN.key -des3 -out HomeClientVPN.3des.key